Vegan Funeral Potatoes

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.

-• Seasonings — For flavor, we’ll use some nutritional yeast flakes, salt, ground black pepper, onion powder, and garlic powder.
+- Seasonings — For flavor, we’ll use some nutritional yeast flakes, salt, ground black pepper, onion powder, and garlic powder.
+Feel Free to experiment with these seasonings to get the best flavor for you!

 What Makes This Recipe Shine?